JPLee01/Programming_for_Data_Analysis-Assignment/README.md

 ## 2 Project Repository
 ------------------------------------------------------------------------------------------------

-The Project Repository is the source where all the work associated with the project will be stored.
+The Assignment Repository is the source where all the work associated with the assignment will be stored.
 It contains the following files and can be located [here](https://github.com/JPLee01/Programming_for_Data_Analysis-Assignment):

   **File**    |     **Description**